 Just mix up the oat flour, cashew butter, cashew milk – or your favorite milk, maple syrup and vanilla.
 I added 3 tbsp of maple syrup and actually they were pretty sweet.
 Next time, I think I’ll replace one of the maple syrup tbsps with a tbsp of milk.

-I used a hand-mixer and processed the batter in a mixing bowl.
-But you are welcome to use a food processor or even a blender.
+Use a hand-mixer and processed the batter in a mixing bowl.

 The final dough needs to be sticky so you can roll it.
 If it is too wet, add a bit more flour, a tbsp at a time.
 If it is too dry, add a bit more milk, a tbsp at a time.